hkhoont/scale_ai_engima_machine/README.md

 2. Test File
     * Run the Python notebook on Google Collab.
 Particular instructions are mentioned in notebook

+## Data Engineering ##

+- The decryption of the first letter remains same for a particular varibale.
+- Therefore, there is no need to learn the key for the message becuase the Enigma machine is already set to a particular configuration
+- The data generated does not need any data cleaning and pre-preocessing since it is perfect simulated data

 ## Model ##

 1)   *(done)*